-Almost all banks can offer you an auto loan for a private seller.
-There are various websites where you can apply for a private party auto loan as well.
+Almost all banks can offer you an auto loan for a private seller purchase.

 If you do not know which car you will buy, we recommend that you get pre-approved for a private seller auto loan first.

-That way, you will be able to compare loans for the same amount from various lenders and see which one best fits your needs, in terms of interest rates and approvals.
+That way, you will be able to compare loans for the same amount from various lenders and see which one best fits your needs, in terms of interest rates, fees, etc..

 Typically, lenders charge higher interest rates on used car auto loans since their future values are less predictable than new cars.

-If you have bad credit and want to get a private party auto loan, you will need to go through a “subprime lender”, a lender that works with consumers with bad credit scores.
+If you were denied a private party auto loan from a bank because of your credit, you will need to go through a “subprime lender”, a lender that works with consumers with bad credit scores.

 Your chances of approval may increase if you decide to purchase the car from an established dealership.
 This is because many dealerships have an in-house financing department which funds the auto loans themselves, meaning no bank or other third party is involved.